nuuuwan/news_lk3_data/README.md

 ### 6 Death - Special Discussion on Disaster Conditions

 *2024-05-24 22:59:10* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/6-பேர்-மரணம்-அனர்த்த-நிலைமைகள்-தொடர்பில்-விசேட-கலந்துரையாடல்/175-337816) · `ta`

+A special meeting was held on May 24 to address the issue of falling trees, which have resulted in 6 deaths, 11 injuries, and affected 34,880 people across 18 districts since the 19th.
+The government is prioritizing student safety through the 'Surakimu' program and plans to start a national tree management program.
+They are seeking cooperation from various authorities to control street trees and form a national policy on tree planting.
+Measures to control flooding due to unauthorized constructions are also being expedited.
+The Meteorology Department predicts continued rainfall, prompting the government to prepare for potential emergencies and advising the public to stay alert.

+🟩

 Special discussion was held today (May 24) at the Emergency Operations of the Disaster Management Center under the Ministry of Defense to take steps to take steps to be carried out in the country.